LeeAnnEditor/o365hq/services/Office 365 Encrypted Email - Initial Setup.md

 May vary depending on your needs.

-1. Kickoff meeting.
+1. Kickoff meeting
-2. Pre implementation system health check.
+2. Pre-implementation system health check
-3.  Сonfiguring OME and additional tools.
+3.  Сonfiguring OME and additional tools
-4. Setting up an Exchange Online Transport Rules.
+4. Setting up Exchange Online Transport Rules
 5. Verify email encryption.
-6. Post implementation tasks.
+6. Post- implementation tasks

 ### Results

-You will be able to use Office 365 Message Encryption (OME) capabilities that protect your mails and mail flow rules that define the conditions for encryption.
+You will be able to use Office 365 Message Encryption (OME) capabilities that protect your emails, and mail flow rules that define the conditions for encryption.
 Your email recipients would be able to receive and reply to your secure emails using any device with any email client.